kozodoi/Kaggle_Google_Analytics/README.md

 ## Project structure

 The project has the following structure:
+- `codes/`: Python codes implementing data preprocessing and feature engineering
-- `codes/`:  Jupyter notebooks with Python codes for data preparation, modeling and ensembling
+- `notebooks/`:  Jupyter notebooks covering data preparation, modeling and ensembling
 - `data/`: input data (not included due to size constraints and can be downloaded [here](https://www.kaggle.com/c/ga-customer-revenue-prediction/data))
 - `oof_preds/`: out-of-fold predictions produced by the trained models within cross-validation
 - `submissions/`: test set predictions produced by the trained models